Thanksgiving Crafts for kids using a math turkey

-This turkey craft can double as a Thanksgiving kids activity and a pre school writing and math activity.
+This Thanksgiving craft can double as a turkey craft and a pr school writing and math activity.

 We started off with painting the pumpkin (body of the turkey) in various turkey feather colors.
 You could use just use brown for the body of the turkey.I set out some acrylics with a metallic finish.